Zolko-123/FreeCAD_Assembly4/README.md

 various small fixes

 * 2020.01.06 (**version 0.7.7**) :
-Moved the turorials to the Resources directory
+Moved the tutorials to the Resources directory
 import libAsm4 as Asm4
 Added a Help command (dummy placeholder)
 Ported example2 to the latest Asm4 format